ESLint: Setting Up From Start to Finish

 In this article, I'll discuss ESLint, the tool that ensures your JavaScript code remains consistent and clean.
 I'll guide you through setting it up, customizing its behavior, and integrating it with Prettier and VS Code.

-How to install ESLint?
+How to Install ESLint?

 You can install and configure ESLint by running the following command that fires the setup process and prompts you with a few questions about the required config.